T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Type message violate
 --------------------

-If a value violates the sanitize class, instead of content on of the following texts will be set.
+If a value violates the sanitize class, the following actions are possible:

  * 'c' - The violated class will be set as content, surrounded by '!!'.
 E.g. '!!digit!!'.
 This is the default.
  * 'e' - Instead of the value an empty string will be set as content.
  * '0' - Instead of the value the string '0' will be set as content.
- * 'custom text ...' - Instead of the value the custom text will be set as content.
+ * 'custom text ...' - Instead of the value, the custom text will be set as content.
 If the text contains a ':', that one needs to be escaped by '\'.
 Check `variable-escape`_ qualifier 'C' to let QFQ do the colon escaping.

 .. _`sql-variables`: